rorycawley/fintan/Evolution/Phase2/README.md

 - Cleanup is guaranteed by the macro
 - Reloading is safe because resources are properly closed
 - Dependencies are explicit through lexical scope
+- Provider switching is seamless through the port interface

+## Best Practices

+1. **Use the protocol, not the implementation** - Always depend on `AIService`, not specific providers
+2. **Handle failures gracefully** - Each provider can fail differently
+3. **Test with multiple providers** - Ensure your app works with any provider
+4. **Monitor usage** - Track API calls and costs per provider
+5. **Use appropriate models** - Don't use GPT-4 for simple tasks
+6. **Cache responses** - Reduce API calls for repeated queries

 ## When to Use This Pattern